ModelCloud/PyPcre/README.md

   `match`, `search`, `fullmatch`, and `findall`.
 The helper preserves the order of the provided subjects and returns the same result objects you’d normally receive from the `Pattern` methods.
+- The threaded backend activates only on machines with at least eight CPU cores; otherwise execution falls back to the sequential path regardless of flags or configuration.
 - Threading is **opt-in by default** when Python runs without the GIL (e.g. Python with `-X gil=0` or `PYTHON_GIL=0`).
 When the GIL is active the default falls back to sequential execution to avoid needless overhead.